bringbackourneighbours/bringbackourneighbours/README.md

 ### Translation

 If you want to add another language, you just have to add more of content files in the new language.
-As soon as the files are place the can be viewed, still the language will remain "hidden".
+As soon as the files are placed they can be viewed, still the language will remain "hidden".

 To publish the language: Within the files `src/model/languages.ts` is a definition of the currently active Languages: the `SupportedLanguages`, add the new language there.